Disease Guide ·Glaucoma ·2026

 Symptoms - What to Watch For

-A red, painful eye — the dog may squint or avoid bright light.
-A dilated pupil that doesn't respond to light.
-Cloudiness or bluish haze over the eye.
-The eye may appear enlarged or bulging in chronic cases.
+Red, painful eye with squinting or light sensitivity.
+Dilated pupil unresponsive to light.
+Cloudiness or bluish haze.
+Enlarged eye in chronic cases.
 Excessive tearing.
-Behavioral changes — lethargy, loss of appetite due to pain.
-Vision loss — bumping into things on the affected side.
+Lethargy and appetite loss from pain.
+Vision loss - bumping into objects.
 Acute glaucoma is a painful emergency

 Diagnosis - $100-$300